RonySoliman/Sentiment-Analysis-Hackthon/README.md

 #### I wouldn't do this project without the help of these references.
 As a master student in computer science all my references are legit sources, and I didn't change my critical thinking/writing approach.
 In the next section you will find many IEEE journals, books, and trustworthy websites and I have citied them using IEEE citation.

-**Finally, please don't hesitate to comment on my project and correct my approach if necessary. :)**
+**Finally, I’d love to hear if this helps you with your day to day work and your thoughts on improvements.**

 ![](https://github.com/RonyEmam/Sentiment-Analysis-Hackthon-/blob/main/25.04.2022_06.02.24_REC.png)